My life got flipped, turned upside down

 - Rags to Riches: Will can count.
 Jazz keeps trying to do this.

-- Raw Eggs Make You Stronger: Will prepares to fight the guy who spun him on his head on the opening credits.
-He goes through a full Training Montage, complete with drinking raw eggs, and by that we mean, trying to swallow them and then instantly spitting them out and fainting.
+- Raw Eggs Make You Stronger: In "The Philadelphia Story", Will prepares to fight the guy who spun him on his head on the opening credits.
+He goes through a full Training Montage, complete with drinking raw eggs.
+He then instantly spits them out and faints.

 - Reality Ensues:

-- Aunt Viv shows up a pair of girls in her dance class with an impressive routine.
+- In "The Big Four-Oh", Vivian shows up a pair of girls in her dance class with an impressive routine.
 She walks out confident, then immediately passes out from exhaustion.

 - When Will gets shot, he spends several episodes in the hospital.
 Just because he only got shot once doesn't mean he is going to walk off getting hit by a bullet.